algolia/algoliasearch-client-javascript/README.md

   }
 );
 ```
-Get the permissions of a given key:
+To get the permissions of a given key:
 ```js
 // Gets the rights of a global key client.getUserKeyACL('7f2615414bc619352459e09895d2ebda', function(err, content) {